sodadata/docs/soda-agent/deploy.md

 * You have an AWS account and the necessary permissions to enable you to create, or gain access to an EKS cluster in your region.
 * You have installed v1.22 or v1.23 of <a href="https://kubernetes.io/docs/tasks/tools/#kubectl" target="_blank">kubectl</a>.
 This is the command-line tool you use to run commands against Kubernetes clusters.
 If you have installed Docker Desktop, kubectl is included out-of-the-box.
 Run `kubectl version --output=yaml` to check the version of an existing install.
 * You have installed <a href="https://helm.sh/docs/intro/install/" target="_blank">Helm</a>.
 This is the package manager for Kubernetes which you will use to deploy the Soda Agent Helm chart.
 Run `helm version` to check the version of an existing install.

+### System requirements

+* Kubernetes cluster size and capacity: 2 CPU and 2GB of RAM.
+In general, this is sufficient to run up to six scans in parallel.
+* Scan performance may vary according to the workload, or the number of scans running in parallel.
+To improve performance for larger workloads, consider:
+  * fine-tuning the cluster size using the `resources` parameter for the `agent-orchestrator` and `soda.scanlauncher.resources` for the `scan-launcher`.
+Adding more resources to the `scan-launcher` can improve scan times by as much as 30%.
+  * adding more nodes to the node group; see AWS documentation for <a href="https://eksctl.io/usage/nodegroup-managed/#scaling-managed-nodegroups" target="_blank">Scaling Managed Nodegroups</a>.
+  * adding a cluster auto-scaler to your Kubernetes cluster; see AWS documentation for <a href="https://docs.aws.amazon.com/eks/latest/userguide/autoscaling.html" target="_blank">Autoscaling</a>(for AWS see )
+* Be aware that allocating too many resources may be costly relative to the small benefit of improved scan times.

 <!--
 ## Create an EKS cluster